KatieStocker/SV-CommunityCentre-Checklist/README.md

 ### Testing
 - Backend tests - type `npm run test-win` for windows, else use `npm run test` while the terminal is pointing to the backend path.
 - Frontend tests - type `npm test` while the terminal is pointing to the frontend path.

+## Features I would like to include or add in the future
+- Checkboxes to allow the user to tick off the items they have collected.
+- Once the required number of slots have been filled in each bundle, the room relating to the bundle should display something to show that it has been completed.
+- Information on where the user can find each item in-game.
+- Remix bundles - user should be able to select which bundles that have been randomly assigned to their current play-through.
+- Ability to log in to keep track of progress.